ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 I've uploaded Specific_1.faa to [BlastKOALA](http://www.kegg.jp/blastkoala/) for further gene annotation.
 However, I am only allowed to have one job requested/submitted at a time, so this may take a while, depending on how long each .faa file takes.

+#### 26 June 2017
+It looks like these .faa files in blastKOALA are taking a while.
+Over the weekend, I've been uploading new .faa files as they've completed.
+I have Specific1 and Specific2 done, with Specific3 uploaded now.

+All the Specific bins finished.
+Uploading Sensitive1.

 ## Correlation in R
 #### 23 June 2017
-Using the code from above, I ran a few statistical tests on the metadata, from [here](https://github.com/ShadeLab/CentraliaThermophiles/blob/master/Workflow/Centralia_Collapsed_Map_forR.txt).
+Using the code from above, I ran a few statistical tests on the [metadata](https://github.com/ShadeLab/CentraliaThermophiles/blob/master/Workflow/Centralia_Collapsed_Map_forR.txt).
 At an alpha level of 0.05, the Specific_2 bin seems to be significant when tested with soil temperatures, nothing is significant with sulfate and nitrate, but Specific_1 and Specific_2 are significant with air temperature which is interesting.